sesmi123/document-similarity/README.md

 [Reference](https://github.com/piskvorky/gensim/blob/develop/docs/notebooks/doc2vec-wikipedia.ipynb)

-Dataset used is a subset of [10dataset-text-document-classification](https://www.kaggle.com/datasets/jensenbaxter/10dataset-text-document-classification)

-The accuracy of the trained model is subpar right now.
-Need to improve it.

 ### Limitations

 **Training Complexity:** Training a Doc2Vec model requires a significant amount of data and computational resources.

+### Results

+Dataset used for training is a subset of [10-dataset-text-document-classification](https://www.kaggle.com/datasets/jensenbaxter/10dataset-text-document-classification)

+The accuracy of the trained model is subpar.
+Require high computational power and large dataset to train the model.

+OR

+Use a pretrained doc2vec model if available.
+For example, from [Pretrained Wikipedia Doc2Vec Models](https://github.com/kongyq/Pretrained_Wikipedia_Doc2Vec_Models?tab=readme-ov-file)

 ## Sentence similarity features and applications